trychlos/pwix-i18n/README.md

 #### `pwixI18n.defaultLanguage()`

-Returns the default language which has been automatically be configured at startup.
+Returns the default language which has been automatically computed at startup.

-THis has nothing to do with the language set via the `configure()` method.
+THis has nothing to do with the language set via the `pwixI18n.configure()` method.
 Rather this is the default value computed by the package if no language at all is configured.

 #### `pwixI18n.defaultLocale()`

-Returns the current default locale of the user, as best as we can guess...
+Returns the current default locale for this runtime environment, as best as we can guess...

 #### `pwixI18n.group( namespace, key )`

-Returns the specified content.<br />
+Returns the specified content.

 May be useful when the translation file contains for example an array of strings...

 #### `pwixI18n.label( namespace|translations_object, key, ... )`

-Returns the localized string.<br />
+Returns the localized string.

 When supplementary arguments are provided, they are used according to the standard `printf()` specifications.

 #### `pwixI18n.language( [language] )`